Cubans look fondly to U.S. as talks to resume relations start

 "We have to be very careful.
 The right wing in Miami will try and destroy anything that Obama has done."

-Even after the 1959 revolution, Barnet traveled frequently to the United States to give lectures on African influences in Caribbean society.
+Even after the 1959 revolution, Barnet travelled frequently to the United States to give lectures on African influences in Caribbean society.

 In the mid-1980s, he spent 18 months in New York on a Guggenheim fellowship researching immigrant Caribbean communities.
 "It was the best period of my life."